+It’s not always easy to choose the right location when investing in a foreign country.
 Below I’ve listed some of the most interesting and popular cities where I recommend you to look for property.

-Ho Chi Minh City (Saigon)
+Ho Chi Minh City

-And not only property prices increase fast, but the rental yields are also good, especially in comparison with other Southeast Asian countries.
+And not only do property prices increase fast, but the rental yields are also good, especially in comparison with other Southeast Asian countries.